hyperledger-archives/indy-sdk/wrappers/dotnet/README.md

 ## Indy SDK for .NET

+**IMPORTANT: This wrapper is deprecated in favor of Aries .NET client**

 This is a **work-in-progress** .NET wrapper for [ Hyperledger Indy](https://www.hyperledger.org/projects/hyperledger-indy).
 It is implemented using PInvoke calls to a native c-callable library written in Rust.
 Hyperledger Indy is the open-source codebase behind the Sovrin network for self-sovereign digital identity.